This is the first interview that takes place after you have claimed asylum.

 A major part of your screening interview will be about your journey to the UK.
 One of the reasons you are asked questions about this is to determine whether the UK is responsible for considering your asylum claim (see Dublin/Third Country Cases).
 There will be questions asking whether you have claimed asylum or been granted refugee status in any other country; and if you passed through other countries, why you did not apply for asylum there.

 Even if the Home Office do not use this information to try and pass responsibility for your asylum claim to another European country, they may use it to undermine your credibility.
 If there were other countries you travelled through where you could have claimed asylum and did not, the Home Office is likely to argue that this shows you are not telling the truth when you say you fear persecution.
-Their argument will be that if you are really in danger, you would have claimed asylum in the first place you could.
+They may argue that if you are really in danger, you would have claimed asylum in the first place you could.

 If the information you give in this interview is different from the information you give in later interviews, this will be used against you.
 If you are not sure of something or can’t remember a date or detail you can say "I’m not sure of the date" or "I don’t remember".